Green Head, Western Australia: Tourism

-Green Head is a popular tourist destination and has a number of accommodation choices.

-Local attractions include sea lions a short boat ride off the Green Head coastline at North Fishermans Island, which hosts the second largest population of sea lions on the Mid West coast.
-Numbers fluctuate between 40 and 80,depending on the breeding cycle.
-Interaction can be experienced with these inquisitive mammals by a government licensed charter.
+Green Head is a popular tourist destination with a number of accommodation choices.
+Local attractions include sea lions, which can be seen via a boat ride at Green Head coastline at North Fishermans Island.
+The island has the second largest sea lion colony on the Mid West Coast, with numbers fluctuating between 40 and 80.
+Tourists can interact with these mammals with a government licensed charter.

 Green Head has numerous vantage points for beach fishing, where catches include whiting, herring, tailor, skippy, and cobbler.
 Two recreational boat ramps service the town, one near the jetty in Anchorage Bay and the other at South Bay for smaller boats.
 A boat provides access to a variety of fish as well as the local crayfish (rock-lobster).

-There is one main paddle-out surf break at Point Louise, best suited for beginners or malibu riders when the swell is under two metres.
-Swells bigger than 2 metres create a more powerful wave that suits intermediate to advanced surfers.
-Green Head has many options to explore off-shore reefs for waves but require use of a boat.
+Point Louise holds the main paddle-put surf break, which is suitable for all levels of experience.
+However, beginners are advised not to use this surf when the swell is over 2 m, due to the danger of large waves.
+Tourists can also explore off-shore reefs with the use of a boat.

-Green Head is a well known sailboarding destination thanks to the strong sea breeze that blows from December until February.
+Green Head is a well known sailboarding destination due to the strong sea breeze from December until February.
 Although popular amongst the windsurfing community it still remains relatively uncrowded.
 Sandboarding is another activity available with specific beaches to sandboard where sand erosion is not a problem.